Electricity prices: Finland almost has to give away its electricity - Breaking Latest News

 “A production that is not profitable at these prices is usually withdrawn from the market,” says Ruusunen.

-Since hydropower cannot be slowed down or shut down, other generators, such as nuclear, are trying to scale back their production to avoid losses in energy production.
+Since hydropower cannot be slowed down or shut down, other producers, such as nuclear, are trying to scale back their production to avoid losses in energy production.

 Ruusunen said that the Finns can use as much energy as they want in this regard.